allolex/sirius/README.md

 If you'd like to see more about where Sirius is going and where it has been, have a look at [the gist](https://gist.github.com/4574164) containing my basic mutt configuration that started it all off.

+I'm also maintaining a [list of potential features](./potential_features.md) with notes.

 ## Dependencies

 - Homebrew